-You will need to apply for a House to House Collection permit.
+You will need to apply for a house to house collections permit.

-Within one month of the date of the collection you will need to submit an Account Form, a copy of which can be downloaded via the link below:
+Within one month of the date of the collection you will need to submit an account form to us.

 Babergh District Council